The Asian-themed Richmond Night Market is Metro Vancouver’s biggest and most amazing night market, and the largest of

 Admission and Location

 In years when there isn’t a pandemic, the Richmond Night Market is open Fridays, Saturdays and Sundays from 7 pm until late from mid-May to mid-October.
 It features dozens of ethnic food stalls, millions of Chinese-made trinkets and gadgets, Asian clothing and tons of energy.

-Admission is about $4.75 for people over age 7 and under 60, which for what you get is reasonable.
+Admission in 2021 is $3.50 for people over age 7 and under 60, which for what you get is quite reasonable.
 Children under age eight and adults ages 61+ get in for free.

 The Richmond Night Market’s address is 8351 River Road.
 It’s close to the Bridgeport SkyTrain station and River Rock Casino Resort in Richmond.